 Thanksgiving Children’s Books

-Thanksgiving is a great time to gather around the table with your family, enjoy some delicious food, and catch up on some quality reading time.
+Thanksgiving is a great time to gather around the table with your family, enjoy delicious food, and catch up on quality reading time.
 That’s right, reading aloud to your kids is one of the best things you can do for them, and Thanksgiving is the perfect opportunity to do just that.

 Below are some of the top Thanksgiving books for kids!